PhilipGriffith/AHPy/README.md

   - `count`: *int*, the number of the Compare object's children
   - `names`: *list*, the names of the Compare object's children
 - `comparisons`: *dict*, the comparisons of the Compare object
-  - `count`: *int*, the number of comparisons made by the Compare object, **not counting reciprocal comparisons**
+  - `count`: *int*, the number of comparisons made by the Compare object, *not counting reciprocal comparisons*
   - `input`: *dict*, the comparisons input to the Compare object; this is identical to the input `comparisons` dictionary
   - `computed`: *dict*, the comparisons computed by the Compare object; each key is a tuple of two elements and each value is their computed pairwise comparison value; if the Compare object has no computed comparisons, this value will be `None`
     - `{('c', 'd'): 0.730297106886979}, ...}`

 ### Missing Pairwise Comparisons

 When a Compare object is initialized, the elements forming the keys of the input `comparisons` dictionary are permuted.
 Permutations of elements that do not contain a value within the input `comparisons` dictionary are then optimally solved for using the cyclic coordinates algorithm described in Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047)).
+As the paper notes, "The number of *necessary* pairwise comparisons...depends on the characteristics of the real decision problem and provides an exciting topic of future research" (29).
+In other words, don't rely on the algorithm to fill in comparison dictionaries with large numbers of missing values: it very well might, but it also might not. **Caveat emptor!**

-The following example demonstrates this functionality using the matrix below.
-We first compute the target weights and consistency ratio for the complete matrix, then repeat the process after removing the **(c, d)** comparison marked in bold.
+The example below demonstrates this functionality of AHPy using the following matrix:

 ||a|b|c|d|
 |-|:-:|:-:|:-:|:-:|